Snoozeds/dankrpg-web/docs/commands/misc.md

 ## qm
 Description: Opens the quick menu which allows you to access certain commands faster.

+## report
+Description: Send a bug report, suggestion, or user report to the developer. \
+Mechanics: This sends a report to the developer.
+The developer cannot contact you back specifically, but your userID is sent with the report to prevent abuse of the command.
+This is used to blacklist users that abuse the command.

 ## settings view
 Description: View your current settings.